GenesisFR/DS2TroubleshootingGuide/README.md

 DungeonSiege2Mod uses SmarteSecure DRM disc check so you'll need to have disc 1 of DS2 in your disc drive or it'll refuse to run.

-If you don't want to go this route, I created a mini image that will satisfy the disc check: https://www.mediafire.com/file/zuib6l7xjjx6nvc/DS2_1+mini+image.iso
+If you don't want to go this route, I created a [mini image](https://www.mediafire.com/file/zuib6l7xjjx6nvc/DS2_1+mini+image.iso) that will satisfy the disc check.

 Just mount the ISO with Windows 10 File Explorer or with a third party software (like WinCDEmu) before running DungeonSiege2Mod.